Government Degree College, Shopian

 Government Degree College Shopian also known as GDC Shopian, is an autonomous degree college affiliated with the University of Kashmir, located on a 67 kanal (8.375 acre) campus in Shopian in the Indian union territory of Jammu and Kashmir.
 The college provides admission in more than 146 combinations involving more than 30 subjects.
 In addition, the college facilitates off-campus education in collaboration with IGNOU, MANUU and the Department of Distance Education of the University of Kashmir.
 The college is recognized by the UGC, under sections 2(f) and 12(b).
+The college was established in 1988 by the Government of J&K.

 Location

 Degree College Shopian is located in Gagren 1 km from the main town Shopian, about 51 km south of the state summer capital Srinagar and 20 km from Pulwama City.